JRGTH/mqtt_ups_sched/README.md

 * SRNE
 * EASun
 * PowMR
+* EG4
+* Growatt
+* Etc.

- And similar rebranded AIO inverters, technically should work with any inverter supporting SolarAssistant or similar MQTT broker server.
+ And similar rebranded AIO inverters, technically should work with any inverter supported by Solar-Assistant, Home-Assistant or similar/custom MQTT broker server.

 Host requirements
 ===============